Flash Flood Alley: Why Flash Floods Kill

 • Plan for nighttime floods ~ including evacuation routes in total darkness.

-• Push for better alerts, faster protocols, and backup plans that don’t require power or cell service.
+• Rehearse flood evacuation drills like you would fire drills.
+Also push for better alerts, faster protocols, and backup plans that don’t require power or cell service.

 Because next time, the warnings might come late ~